AymenSegni/deploy-basic-phhp-app-k8s-helm/README.md

 ## Get the application URL

-In Minikube, we can also check the application service to get the application’s URL:
+In Minikube, we can check the application service to get the application’s URL:

 `minikube service phpfpm-php-app-nginx --url`

 ## Explore the app

-Open <app_url>/phpminiadmin.php in browser and use the right Mariadb credentials (use the database service name: phpfpm-mariadb as the MYSQL_HOST) to access the phpminiadmin application.
+Open` <app_url>/phpminiadmin.php` in browser and use the right Mariadb credentials (use the database service name: phpfpm-mariadb as the MYSQL_HOST) to access the phpminiadmin application.
-Then we can read data  from the database by runnig the SQL query  like the list of tables, databases ...
+Then we can read data  from the database by runnig the SQL query ike the list of tables, databases ...
 ![alt APP](result.png)